Broken Hearts: Understanding and Treating Heart Failure

 Our senior loved ones must find ways to manage stress so it doesn’t become chronic, increasing the risk of heart failure.
 Activities like meditation, yoga, and tai chi can be helpful.

 Regular physical activity can help improve heart health and reduce the risk of heart failure.
-Thirty minutes are broken into 15-minute intervals of moderate exercise for seniors, a few days a week, as long as their health allows.
+Thirty minutes is broken into 15-minute intervals of moderate exercise for seniors, a few days a week, as long as their health allows.

 Seniors should see their doctor regularly for check-ups and screenings to help catch any potential heart problems early.